top of page

 Plus most important is that the Cacao beans we are buying from these Growers....

-puts back to the communities, makes unreal Chocolate and holds the heart of the PACIFIC within.
+puts back to their communities, makes unreal Chocolate and holds the heart of the PACIFIC within.

 The Atchin Community - has 64 small Farming families and